jinyoungjo/academic-kickstart/content/publication/jo-individual_differences_reliable/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Large Language Models exhibit limited reasoning ability on coding questions (submitted)"
+title: "Individual differences in phonology are reliable: the realization of stem-final obstruents in Korean (submitted)"
-subtitle:
+subtitle: ''
 summary: ''
 authors:
-- Jinyoung Jo, Sean Choi, Graham Kim, Jonah Engelmann
+- Jinyoung Jo
 tags: []
 categories: []
-date: 2025-07-29
+date: "2025-09-03"
-#lastmod: resubmitted
+#lastmod: accepted
 featured: true
 draft: false
-in_progress: true # To hide from all publications
+in_progress: true

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.